Background pattern

 • Inflammation of blood vessels

-• Problems with nerves that may cause pain, loss of sensation, and/or muscle weakness (peripheral neuropathy)
+• Nerve problems that can cause pain, loss of sensation and/or muscle weakness (peripheral neuropathy)

-• Changes in heart activity (prolongation of the QT interval)
+• Changes in heart electrical activity (prolonged QT interval)

-• Abnormal results in blood tests for kidney function (increased creatinine)
+• Abnormal results in kidney blood tests (increased creatinine)

 • Changes in liver test results (increased GGT)